booksmusicfilmstv.com: Home Books Music Films TV

 booksmusicfilmstv.com 1960s Music Index booksmusicfilmstv.com 1970s Music Index

 A meeting between Paul Rodgers and Paul Kossoff in a blues club spawned one of Britain's greatest rock groups - the mighty Free!
-In 'All Right Now', this precocious group produced one of rock music's enduring classic songs.
+In 'All Right Now', this precocious group produced one of rock music's enduring classic songs, which was a massive hit in the UK and the US in 1970.

 This success was, however, short lived, with Paul Kossoff's drug habit spiralling out of control, and disappointing sales for their next album, 'Highway'.
 There were other hit singles, in 'My Brother Jake', which really brought out the best in Paul Rodgers raw, bluesey voice.
 Plus, there was the great last hurrah with 'Wishing Well', a song written about Paul Kossoff - though he was oblivious of the fact, and was listed on the writing credits.
 Kossoff was a genuinely great guitarist, and an insecure young man, who nonetheless played with great feel and soul, and he was one of the youngest of rock's casualties, dying in 1976, aged just 25.